124476/124476/README.md

 - Absolute winner of the National Technological Olympiad (NTO) "Software engineering in financial technology" 2026

+- First place was in the Professionals (WorldSkills) Russia "Software solutions for business" 2026

 - First place was in the Professionals (WorldSkills) Russia "Software solutions for business" 2025

 - Second place was in the Professionals (WorldSkills) Russia "Software solutions for business" 2024